-Lights, TVs back on in Indonesia quake city, but fate of thousands unknown
+Power restored to Indonesian quake city, but fate of thousands unknown

 While the power is back in Palu, it will take much longer for people to pick up the pieces of their lives.

-Asril Abdul Hamid, 35, a business owner, was poking through the wreckage of his home in Palu’s Balaroa district, which was badly hit by deadly soil liquefaction.
+“We will start again here ourselves because God does not strike twice,” said Eko Joko who was building a new house, a wooden A-frame home, in the midst of a wasteland of concrete, mangled sheets of iron and uprooted trees near Palu’s beach..

+In Palu’s Balaroa district, badly hit by deadly soil liquefaction, Asril Abdul Hamid, 35, was poking through the wreckage of his home.
 He salvaged a few mementoes including a family portrait.

 “My immediate family is safe, thank God, but my cousin was killed,” he told Reuters, adding that his family had got food and water in the past few days.